Last checked and updated on August, 2026.

 Key Takeaways

-- Expect to put down a much larger down payment and pay higher interest rates to offset the lender's risk.
+• Expect a bigger down payment and a higher rate to offset the lender's added risk.

 Meaning: What is a Non-Warrantable Condo?